polysyllabic/chaos/README.md

 cables break, but a surprisingly large number of cables are e-waste from the beginning.

   - Test each cable separately.
   - If you're using long cables, try the shortest ones that will work for your setup.
-Note that the USB ports are either USB 3.0 or 3.1, depending on the port.
-If you're using an old USB-A cable that only supports USB 2.0, power and data rates will be reduced.
   - For USB-C cables, make sure they provide a dual, power-and-data connection.
 Power-only cables will not work.
   - If you're using an adapter dongle (e.g., USB-A to USB-C), try reversing the device it's